-- Step 1 Go to Menu > Camera > Privacy Mask. - Step 2 Select the camera to set privacy mask. - Step 3 Check the checkbox of Enable Privacy Mask to enable this feature.
+Step 1 Go to Menu > Camera > Privacy Mask.

+- Step 2 Select the camera to set privacy mask. - Step 3 Check Enable Privacy Mask to enable this feature.

 Figure 15-3 Privacy Mask Settings Interface

 Step 4 Use the mouse to draw a zone on the window.
 The zones will be marked with different frame colors.